gwn/EasyIAT/README.md

 2) Set write permissions for savefile.php and the output folder (If you do not do this data will not output)

-3) Edit localserverpath in /config/iat_config.cfg to be your url for the IAT directory (If you do not do this data will not output)
+3) Copy /config/iat\_config.example.cfg to /config/iat\_config.cfg, then edit localserverpath in /config/iat\_config.cfg to be your url for the IAT directory (If you do not do this data will not output)

 4) Edit config files to make your experiment